 Environmental professionals also must have a depth of expertise in some aspect of environmental studies so that they can contribute this expertise to interdisciplinary teams.
 These areas of interest include subjects such as environmental policy, conservation biology, environmental economics, geology, ecology, environmental sociology, chemistry, and others.
-To help students identify their Area of Expertise early in their careers, a required seminar (EVST 106) must be taken in the freshman or sophomore year.
-Based on the identified Area of Expertise, students will select, in consultation with their EVST adviser, at least 15 additional credit hours towards the major.
+To help students identify their area of expertise early in their careers, a required seminar (EVST 106) must be taken in the freshman or sophomore year.
+Based on the identified area of expertise, students will select, in consultation with their EVST adviser, at least 15 additional credit hours towards the major.
 These credit hours, if approved by the adviser, can come from any department or program on campus.
 These credit hours must be all in the same discipline and beyond the introductory-level (i.e., at the 200 or 300 level, depending upon the discipline; consult the Director of the EVST Program for information about a particular discipline).
-Students are encouraged to pursue a minor or second major in their Area of Expertise.
+Students are encouraged to pursue a minor or second major in their area of expertise.

 Environmental professionals also must have a level of proficiency in areas outside their expertise.
-As such, students must take least one course from each of the following categories.
-These courses must be in addition to those used to satisfy the College's Area of Knowledge requirements and are listed below under the requirements for the major.
+As such, students must take least one course from each of the following categories: natural sciences, social sciences, and humanities.
+These courses must be in addition to those used to satisfy the college's Area of Knowledge requirements and are listed below under the requirements for the major.